arthursw/llm-debug/README.md

 > “AI everywhere is rocket engines on a skateboard: a thrill that ends in wreckage.
 The planet pays in energy and emissions, and we pay in something subtler — the slow atrophy of our own intelligence, left idle while the machines do the heavy lifting.”
 ChatGPT

-Here is [CJ Reynolds](https://www.youtube.com/watch?v=0ZUkQF6boNg) point of view:

-> I used to enjoy programming.
-Now, my days are typically spent going back and forth with an LLM and pretty often yelling at it… And part of enjoying programming for me was enjoying the little wins, right?
-You would work really hard to make something… or to figure something out.
-And once you figured it out, you'd have that little win.
-You'd get that dopamine hit and you'd feel good about yourself and you could keep going.
-I don't get that when I'm using LLMs to write code.
-Once it's figured something out, I don't feel like I did any work to get there.
-And then I'm just mad that it's doing the wrong thing.
-And then we go through this back and forth cycle and it's not fun.

 ## Features

 - 🐍 Generate Python debug commands from natural-language instructions.